 Famed architect Charles Follen McKim of the famed firm McKim, Meade, and White was particularly interested in the development of the Shingle Style.
 He and his partners took trips to coastal New England towns to sketch shingle-clad colonial structures.

 Those sketches soon came to life in the form of buildings like the Newport Casino (pictured above) and other Shingle Style summer "cottages" for the Gilded Age wealthy located in Eastern coastal towns.

 The Shingle style was always a blend of multiple characteristics, mixing the English Queen Anne style with sweeping porches, gambrel roofs, elaborate chimneys, and complex, irregular massing.
-A special emphasis was placed on using natural materials that helped the homes blend into their sites.
+A particular emphasis was placed on using natural materials that helped the homes blend into their sites.

-McKim, Meade, and White and other architectural firms completed many masterpieces of the Shingle style between 1875 and 1890, but some of the grandest examples including the William G Low House and Kragsyde, located in coastal Rhode Island and Massachusetts respectively, were demolished in the mid-1900s.
+McKim, Meade, and White and other architectural firms completed many masterpieces of the Shingle style between 1875 and 1890, but some of the grandest examples, including the William G Low House and Kragsyde, located in coastal Rhode Island and Massachusetts, respectively, were demolished in the mid-1900s.

 The Home: Side by Side

-Note: The home is still a private residence, and not visible to the public beyond the street.
+Note: The home is still private and not visible to the public beyond the street.
 The photos below come from the official City Landmark Designation Report, available for download via the hyperlink at the end of the post

 The House at 21 Tier Street is in the Shingle Style with Colonial Revival details.
 It sits between the water and the street in the back corner of a 3/4 acre lot on a foundation of concrete and rubble.
 Each facade of the home features different notable architectural elements.